RiccardoPaladin/Final-Project-FE_595/README.md

 The web-app receive as input tickers (stocks, index, ETF, traded funds), start and end dates and generate a financial analysis of the asset and create an optimized portfolio.

+The additional_analysis.py contains additional analysis on the portfolio and it can be run locally typing streamlit run additional_analysis.py on the terminal.
+It is due to issues on the package PyPortfolioOpt working on AWS.